ashish1ac/Regression_Cloud_Summary/README.md

-# RegDash — Regression & Cloud Health Dashboard
+# NSP Pulse — Regression & Cloud Health Dashboard

 RegDash is a lightweight Flask app used by the NSP automation team to monitor daily regression runs and the health of the OpenStack clouds they depend on.